 According to the reports, Apple will be discontinuing its multimedia album format iTunes LP at the end of this month.

-The Apple iTunes LP format debuted in 2009 in order to encourage the music industry into digital age by allowing CDs and albums to be bundled with extra features and to enthrall its customers by giving them access to videos that include lyrics, photos, and liner notes – but this format has never been optimized for iPhone and iPad users.
+The Apple iTunes LP format debuted in 2009 in order to encourage the music industry into the digital age by allowing CDs and albums to be bundled with extra features and to enthrall its customers by giving them access to videos that include lyrics, photos, and liner notes – but this format has never been optimized for iPhone and iPad users.

 According to reports, Apple told its iTunes partners last month that new iTunes LP submissions will no longer be accepted starting April 1.
 It also said: